Find out how to make room for yourself in your own life, turn workouts into personal playdates, and make healthy eating feel indulgent.

 Once I learned how to care for myself without feeling guilty, my mothering confidence soared and our entire family life smoothed out.
 We're not perfect, but then again, perfection isn't what I strive toward anymore.

-Talking with other women and moms, I started seeing a common thread.
-No one was talking about it, but we were all wild-eyed and worn out from putting the entire world before ourselves.
-The thought of doing something for ourselves set off the guilt sirens.
+Listening to other women* and moms, I started seeing a common thread.
+No one was admitting it, but we were all wild-eyed and worn out from putting the entire world before ourselves.
+The thought of doing something for "myself" set off the guilt sirens.
 A new part of my puzzle snapped into place.
-I was ready to own the career that my whole life had shaped me for, becoming a Self-care Coach.
-After a decade of testing out my new strategies and training, I now see that food is only part of a much bigger puzzle.
+I was ready to own the career that my whole life had shaped me for.
+After more than a decade of testing out my new strategies and training, I now see that food is only part of a much bigger puzzle.
 Let's put your pieces together too.

-In all the work I’ve done with women—both individually and in groups—I’ve seen that at our base, we all want to be happy and loved.
-And yet we're afraid that if people knew who we really were, we'd be miserable and alone.
+In all the work I’ve done with women*—both individually and in groups—I’ve seen that at our base, we all want to be happy and loved.
+And yet we're afraid that if people knew who we really are, we'd lose that love.
 Pssst...Come a little closer...the thing you don't want anyone to know is exactly what makes the ‘right’ people love you even more.
 It's true!

 It's exhausting to pretend we're someone we think we should be.
-When we choose to let our guard down, stop worrying what others think, and be honest with ourselves, that's when our lives really begin.
-That's why 40 is the new 20! 😉
+When we choose to let our guard down, stop worrying about what others think, and are honest with ourselves, that's when our lives really begin.
+Maybe that's why 50 is the new 30! 😉

 With my guidance, self-care will become an easy habit you can do in minutes a day.
 I've tried it all, and I know what works quickly and for good.
 Even though it'll be a new skill to practice, I promise you'll tell me that it's worth it.